 In September, Netflix announced Jemima Kirke (Girls) had joined the cast as Moordale’s new headmistress, Hope.

-Dua Saleh is playing Cal, a student who clashes with Hope, and Jason Isaacs (AKA Lucius Malfoy) is playing Peter Groff.
+Dua Saleh is playing Cal, a new nonbinary student who clashes with Hope, and Jason Isaacs (AKA Lucius Malfoy) is playing Peter Groff.

 According to Netflix, Peter is Mr Groff’s “more successful/less modest older brother”.
 Perfect casting for that character, if you ask moi.